 You don’t necessarily need to drastically change your lifestyle in order to have a healthier heart.
-One of the easiest things you can do is add more physical activity to your routine.
+One of the easiest things you can do is add more physical activity to your routine while monitoring your target heart rate.
 You can first make small adjustments like taking the stairs instead of using the elevator or walking during your lunch break rather than sitting at your desk.

 Along with bumping up the amount of movement in your day, try to eat more fruits and vegetables, which are rich in nutritious vitamins and minerals.
 You should also aim to get eight hours of sleep.
 If you need any help managing your heart health, speak with your doctor and they’ll be able to give you some recommendations.

 When you take steps to protect your heart, you’re reducing your chances of developing heart disease or cardiovascular disease.
 In general, keep an eye out for the common signs of heart disease so you can get checked out by a doctor and get any necessary treatment as soon as possible.
 A significant deviation in your heart rate compared to your usual healthy heart rate is one such sign.

 Common heart disease symptoms include:

 - Slow or rapid heartbeat